neight-allen/django-kickstarter-scraper/README.md

 django-kickstarter-scraper
 ==========================

 Scrapes kickstarter and stores to a mySQL database using django.
-This was a fun project, but I don't have any plans to update this.
-I'll be watching for pull requests.
+Currently designed to be manually started, but could be useful as a cron job with a few tweaks, like the ability to parse 'recently added projects' pages.

 As of early july 2013, its functional, but poorly documented, and probably written all wrong.
 I had used very little django or even python prior to this project.
 This project was supposed to teach me more about both, and it has.

+This was a fun project, but I don't have any plans to update this.
+I'll be watching for pull requests.

 ###Installation
 I'm writing all this from memory.
 If I'm missing steps, please add them.
 Or just make it smarter ;)

 Needs a bunch of libaries to work.
 This may help:

-`easy_install django south django-tastypie BeautifulSoup4 urllib2 termcolor`
+`sudo easy_install django south django-tastypie BeautifulSoup4 urllib2 termcolor`

 Like any other django app, you'll need to set up a database.
 The current settings file is expecting a mySQL database named kickscrape on localhost.
 Don't forget to sync the database.